Shenzhen-Robotics-Alliance/maple-sim/docs/swerve-sim-easy.md

 package frc.robot.subsystems.drive;

 public class MapleSimSwerve implements SwerveDrive {
-    private final SimplifiedSwerveDriveSimulation simulatedDrive;
+    private final SelfControlledSwerveDriveSimulation simulatedDrive;
     private final Field2d field2d;

     public MapleSimSwerve() {
         // For your own code, please configure your drivetrain properly according to the documentation final DriveTrainSimulationConfig config = DriveTrainSimulationConfig.Default();

-        // Creating the SimplifiedSwerveDriveSimulation instance
+        // Creating the SelfControlledSwerveDriveSimulation instance
-        this.simulatedDrive = new SimplifiedSwerveDriveSimulation(
+        this.simulatedDrive = new SelfControlledSwerveDriveSimulation(
                 new SwerveDriveSimulation(config, new Pose2d(0, 0, new Rotation2d())));

         // Register the drivetrain simulation to the simulation world